bengarrett/RetroTxt/docs/src/font.md

 date: 2022-08-30
 ---

+!!! warning ""
+    The `ext/fonts/` directory contains fonts that are not compatible with the LGPL-3.0 license and cannot be used in other projects.

 ## Web Open Font Format 2

-RetroTxt relies on Truetype or OpenType web fonts in the WOFF2[^1] format.
-This offers the best compression to reduce the overall download and memory-use size of RetroTxt.
+RetroTxt relies on Truetype or OpenType web fonts in the WOFF2[^1] format that offers the best compression to reduce the overall download and memory-use.

-The WOFF2[^1] format is relatively new, and most font distributions do not offer it.
-To add these fonts into RetroTxt, older formats must first go through a conversion.
+The WOFF2[^1] format is relatively new, and many font distributions do not offer it.
+Older formats must first be converted to add these fonts to RetroTxt.

 ### [WebAssembly TTF to WOFF2](https://github.com/fontello/wawoff2)